-At its core detaching with love is eliminating all forms of enabling, without cutting off all ties to the person you love.
-To those new to the world of drug abuse and recovery, enabling may seem to be a purely financial gesture but it is far more than that and ending the enabling at all levels may force the addict to have his or her needs met through peers in recovery and at drug addiction help centers.
+At its core, detaching with love eliminates all forms of enabling, without cutting off all ties to the person you love.
+To those new to drug abuse and recovery, allowing may seem to be a purely financial gesture.
+Still, it is far more than that, and ending the enabling at all levels may force the addict to have their needs met through peers in recovery and at drug addiction help centers.

-1. Passive Enabling (Providing Comfort)
+Passive Enabling (Providing Comfort)

 - Allowing the addict to stay in your home if they are using

 - Denying, rationalizing, and or minimizing on their behalf

 - Not calling the police when they have committed a crime